Mercury13/unicodia/README.md

 Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.

 These fonts are taken to Unicodia without author’s consent:
 * Craggy font with missing/trivial tables.
-Examples: Sunuwar, Garay
+Examples: Garay, Tolong Siki
 * Font without license belonging to author of Unicode request and released by him/her.
 Examples: Makasar (now replaced), Tangsa
 * Author is surely SIL, even if found elsewhere.
 Example: Toto
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

-There’s no special policy for CJK Han ideographs, but mainland Chinese is preferred.
-All such fonts tend to recreate hypothetical mainland ideographs even if unseen in Chinese bases: SimSun does it for 25 of 100 ideographs from CJK A block.
+## CJK
+I’m just scratching a surface, but my policy for CJK ideographs is:
+* One style is enough.
+* Serif style is preferred for Chinese ideographs (Hani).
+* Preference of styles: real Chinese (G) > real other styles (J, K, KP, V…) > hypothetical Chinese, country-independent (JV)
+* But if hypothetical Chinese is wrong in stroke types and stroke joins only (what is invisible or barely seen in sans style), it’s perfectly OK to take it.

 Anyway, Unicodia will never be a good ideograph guide, everything I write about ideographs I suck from other sources.

 ## Data
 Data is as neutral as possible.
 Examples.